 Nutrition and Supplements

-- Bromelain, 250 mg twice a day.
+- Bromelain.
 This enzyme that comes from pineapples reduces inflammation.
-Bromelain may increase the risk of bleeding, so people who take anticoagulants (blood thinners) such as warfarin (Coumadin), clopidogrel (Plavix), and aspirin should not take bromelain without first talking to their doctor.
+Bromelain may increase the risk of bleeding, so people who take anticoagulants (blood thinners), such as warfarin (Coumadin), clopidogrel (Plavix), and aspirin should not take bromelain without first talking to their doctors.
 People with stomach ulcers should avoid bromelain.
 If taken with antibiotics, bromelain may increase the levels of antibiotic in the body, which could be dangerous.
-Turmeric is sometimes combined with bromelain, because it makes the effects of bromelain stronger.
+Turmeric is sometimes combined with bromelain because it makes the effects of bromelain stronger.

-- Vitamin C (250 - 500 mg two times a day) to aid in healing, increase immune function, and reduce inflammation.
+- Vitamin C. To aid in healing, increase immune function, and reduce inflammation.
 Vitamin C supplements may interact with other medications, including chemotherapy drugs, estrogen, warfarin (Coumadin), and others.

-- Vitamin A (15,000 IU a day) for immune function and healing.
-Do not use if you are, or may become, pregnant.
-Vitamin A interacts with a number of medications, including some that are available over-the-counter.
+- Vitamin A. For immune function and healing.
+DO NOT use if you are or may become pregnant.
+Vitamin A interacts with a number of medications, including some that are available over the counter.
 Some of these interactions can be dangerous.
 Ask your doctor before taking vitamin A.

-- Vitamin E (400 - 800 mg a day) and essential fatty acids, such as fish oil or evening primrose oil (1,000 - 1,500 IU one to three times a day) to reduce inflammation.
+- Vitamin E and essential fatty acids, such as fish oil or evening primrose oil to reduce inflammation.
 Vitamin E may interact with a number of medications.
 Vitamin E, fish oil, and evening primrose oil may increase the risk of bleeding.
-If you take blood-thinners, ask your doctor before taking any of these supplements.
+If you take blood thinners, ask your doctor before taking any of these supplements.

-Herbs are a way to strengthen and tone the body's systems.
-As with any therapy, you should work with your provider to diagnose your problem before starting treatment.
+Herbs help strengthen and tone the body's systems.
+As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
 You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
-Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Unless otherwise indicated, make teas with 1 tsp.
+(5 g) herb per cup of hot water.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-- Turmeric (Curcuma longa) -- for pain and inflammation.
+- Turmeric (Curcuma longa).
+For pain and inflammation.
 Turmeric is sometimes combined with bromelain, because it makes the effects of bromelain stronger.
-Turmeric may increase the risk of bleeding, so people who take anticoagulants (blood thinners), such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin should not take turmeric without first talking to their doctor.
+Turmeric may increase the risk of bleeding, so people who take anticoagulants (blood thinners), such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin should not take turmeric without first talking to their doctors.

-The following herbs may also help with inflammation, although they have not been tested for tendinitis.
+The following herbs may also help reduce inflammation, although they have not been tested for tendinitis.

-- Cat's claw (Uncaria tomentosa) has been used traditionally for pain relief.
-Do not take cat's claw if you take medicine for high blood pressure or blood-thinning medications.
-Cat's claw may stimulate the immune system, and might interact with any drugs taken to suppress the immune system.
+- Cat's claw (Uncaria tomentosa).
+Has been used traditionally for pain relief.
+DO NOT take cat's claw if you take medicine for high blood pressure or blood-thinning medications.
+Cat's claw may stimulate the immune system, and might interact with drugs taken to suppress the immune system, or be inappropriate for people with autoimmune disorders.
 Cat's claw may also lower blood pressure, so if you take medication for high blood pressure you run the risk of your blood pressure dropping too low.

-- Devil's claw (Harpagophytum procumbens) has been used traditionally to relieve pain.
-Devil's claw may increase the risk of bleeding, especially if you also take blood thinners such as warfarin (Coumadin).
+- Devil's claw (Harpagophytum procumbens).
+Has been used traditionally to relieve pain.
+Devil's claw may increase the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin).
 It can interact with diabetes medications and other drugs.
+It can have negative effects on people with heart problems, such as high blood pressure or low blood pressure.
+DO NOT take Devil's claw if you have gallstones.
 Talk to your doctor before taking it.

 - Boswellia (Boswellia serrata).
 Boswellia may increase the risk of bleeding, so tell your doctor before taking it if you also take blood-thinning medication.

 Homeopathic remedies for tendinitis include creams or gels.
-Arnica cream by itself or in combination with Calendula officinalis, Hamamelis virginiana, Aconitum napellus, and Belladonna, applied three to six times a day, speeds healing and decreases discomfort.
+Arnica cream by itself, or in combination with Calendula officinalis, Hamamelis virginiana, Aconitum napellus, and Belladonna, applied 3 to 6 times a day, speeds healing and reduces discomfort.
 For acute (sudden) injuries, always start with Arnica.

-Orally, the dose is usually 3 - 5 pellets of a 12X to 30C remedy every 1 - 4 hours until the symptoms get better.
+Orally, the dose is usually 3 to 5 pellets of a 12X - 30C remedy every 1 to 4 hours until the symptoms improve.

 - Orthotics or heel lifts and shoe correction, for Achilles tendinitis.